LucasRouckhout/LucasRouckhout/README.md

 # Hi

 I'm Lucas, I'm a Belgian based software engineer and technologist.
 Making stuff that works, works well and stays working well is what I love to do.
 While prototyping is exiting I love the phase of software development where you throw away the prototype and start creating the actual thing.
 Diving deep, understanding, improving and tweaking is my passion.
-When I'm not developing for a living, I work on personal projects and delve into new (and old) technologies as much as possible.
+That said I'm a big believer in the DevOps mentality and try to understand and own all aspect of the tech-stack I'm working on and try not to dig myself into a small field of expertise.
+I believe a lot of value comes from people who can cross the boundaries of their respecitve fields of expertise.

 ## I believe in
 * [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)